projf/projf-explore/graphics/framebuffers/README.md

 # Framebuffers

 This folder accompanies the Project F blog post: **[Framebuffers](https://projectf.io/posts/framebuffers/)**.
 These SystemVerilog designs show you how to drive the display from a bitmap in memory.
-You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
+You can freely build on these [MIT licensed](../../LICENSE) designs.
 Have fun.

 File layout: